TAI-EPAM/page-objects-generator/README.md

       * `type` - the type of selector, `xpath` or `css` by which we search element on page
       * `value` - the value that element must correspond to search result by described type.
 ## SearchRuleGroups
-In page object generator there are three types of SearchRuleGroups:
-1. CommonSearchRule.
-2. ComplexSearchRule.
-3. FormSearchRule.
+By default the POG supported three groups of elements:
+1. `CommonSearchRule`  group - simple single elements without internal contents
+2. `ComplexSearchRule` group - complex elements with internal contents
+3. `FormSearchRule`  group - forms that include internal elements.

-You can find all existing groups in "/groups.json" file which places in the resources folder.
+You can find all existing groups in `groups.json` file which places in the resources folder.
 In this file you can see `typeGroups` array which contains all accessible SearchRuleGroups.

 Each group has three parameters:
 1. `name` - name of the group, which will be used in the java code for getting information about this group.